craigmcchesney/dp-support/README.md

 - _mongodb-compass-start_: Starts the MongoDB Compass application, passing the default connection string on the command line.

+## Envoy proxy scripts

+The Envoy proxy is an optional part of the Data Platform ecosystem.
+It is needed to run the web application, for converting the http1 traffic from the JavaScript browser application into http2 for interacting with the Data Platform services.

+Scripts are provided to support deployment of the Envoy proxy as a Docker container, including:

+- _envoy-docker-create_: Creates Envoy Docker container.
+- _envoy-docker-start_: Starts the Envoy Docker container.
+- _envoy-docker-stop_: Stops the Envoy Docker container.
+- _envoy-docker-remove_: Removes the Envoy Docker container.

+These scripts use config files "envoy.yaml" and "envoy.mac.yaml" in the "dp-support/config" directory.

 ## Data platform server scripts

 The bin directory contains scripts for managing the Data Platform server applications, including the Ingestion and Query Services.
 These scripts use a set of lower level scripts in the same directory for starting/stopping processes and checking their status: _util-pm-start_, _util-pm-stop_, and _util-pm-status_, respectively.